hortonworks/cloudbreak/authorization-common/README.md

 The method's arguments should conatin extactly one `@ResourceCrn` annotated `String` argument (valid Crn).

+If hierarchical authorization is needed for resource type (like for datalake), then implementation of `AuthorizationEnvironmentCrnProvider` is needed.

 #### CheckPermissionByResourceName

 The method's arguments should conatin extactly one `@ResourceName` annotated `String` argument.

+For the corresponding resource type the service should have an implementation of `AuthoriationResourceCrnProvider` interface.
+If hierarchical authorization is needed for resource type (like for datalake), then implementation of `AuthorizationEnvironmentCrnProvider` is also needed.

 #### CheckPermissionByResourceCrnList

 The method's arguments should conatin extactly one `@ResourceCrnList` annotated `Collection<String>` argument (valid Crns).

+If hierarchical authorization is needed for resource type (like for datalake), then implementation of `AuthorizationEnvironmentCrnListProvider` is needed.

 #### CheckPermissionByResourceNameList

 The method's arguments should conatin extactly one `@ResourceNameList` annotated `Collection<String>` argument.

+For the corresponding resource type the service should have an implementation of `AuthoriationResourceCrnListProvider` interface.
+If hierarchical authorization is needed for resource type (like for datalake), then implementation of `AuthorizationEnvironmentCrnListProvider` is also needed.

 #### CheckPermissionByRequestProperty